 These needs are all about satisfying the ego and being valued.
 Maslow divided this need into two levels.
 At the lower level, individuals seek to achieve status, respect and recognition from others.
 At the higher level, they seek these things from themselves.

 Maslow’s hierarchy of needs says that once humans have satisfied their ego and obtained self-esteem that their ultimate need is that of self-actualization.
 This slightly clunky phrase simply means that humans want to feel that they are fulfilling their potential and making the most of their abilities.
+In many ways this is very similar to Aristotle’s concept of eudaimonia, which loosely translates as fulfilling your true nature.

 Later in life Maslow added a further stage which he called transcendence, which he said was about giving oneself to something beyond oneself.
 This could be in the form of altruism or spirituality and could involve people achieving their purpose in the world.
 We don’t focus on this sixth stage.